Relative Dehn fuctions, hyperbolically embedded subgroups and combination theorems: HNN-Extensions

-\end{enumerate} \end{proposition} The following argument is analogous to the proof of Proposition~\ref{lem:pushout}. \begin{proof} The first and second statements are direct consequences of Lemma~\ref{basic chain} when considering $V(\msf X)$ and $E(\msf X)$ as $A$-sets.
+\item For every edge $e$ of $\mathsf X$ $A_e=G_e$ where $G_e$ is the $G$-stabilizer of $e$ in $\mathsf Z$. \item If the complex $\mathsf X / A$ has finitely many vertices (resp. edges), then $\mathsf Z / G$ has finitely many vertices (resp. edges). \item If $\mathsf{X}$ is connected, then $\mathsf{Z}$ is connected. \item There is a $G$-tree $T$ and a morphism $\xi\colon \mathsf Z \to T$ of $G$-graphs with the following properties: The $G$-orbit of $\xi(z)$ and its complement in the set of vertices of $T$ make $T$ a bipartite $G$-graph; the preimage $\xi^{-1}(\xi(z))$ is a single vertex; and if a vertex $v$ of $T$ is not in the $G$-orbit of $\xi(z)$, then the preimage of the star of $v$ is a subgraph of $\mathsf Z$ isomorphic to $\mathsf X$. \end{enumerate} \end{proposition} The following argument is analogous to the proof of Proposition~\ref{lem:pushout}. \begin{proof} The first and second statements are direct consequences of Lemma~\ref{basic chain} when considering $V(\msf X)$ and $E(\msf X)$ as $A$-sets.
 Items three to six follow directly from the definition of $\mathsf Z$ and Proposition~\ref{lem:fromHsetstoGset}.

 Suppose $\mathsf X$ is connected.
 By Proposition~\ref{lem:fromHsetstoGset}, the graph $G\times_A \msf X$ is a disjoint union of copies of the connected subgraph $\msf X$, and hence any element in $\msf Z$ belongs to a translate of $\msf X$ by an element of $G$.
 Therefore, to prove that $\msf Z$ is connected, it is sufficient to show that for any $g\in G$ there is a path in $\msf Z$ from $z$ to $g.z$.